neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Conventions for File and Class Names
 ====================================

-To allow FLOW3 to detect the object type a repository is responsible for, certain conventions need to be followed:
+To allow TYPO3 Flow to detect the object type a repository is responsible for, certain conventions need to be followed:

 * Domain models should reside in a *Domain/Model* directory